Estimated reading time: 1 minute 30 seconds

 However, emerging technologies, such as blockchain and smart contracts, promise to provide accuracy and transparency in rights and royalty management.
 Technology like this can enable crowd peer-review models to combat fake news, for example.
 In addition, both person-to-person sharing and micropricing can help monetize and secure content rights.

 Facebook, Apple, Amazon, Netflix, and Google themselves are innovating as they try new ways of reassuring consumers that they can be trusted with their data.
-For example, according to Pew Research, one in four Americans has deleted their Facebook account in the last year because of data-sharing challenges.9 To mitigate these risks, Facebook has addressed privacy concerns and adjusted the way its algorithm works to protect its users and avoid spreading false news.
+For example, to mitigate issues around data sharing, Facebook has addressed privacy concerns and adjusted the way its algorithm works to protect its users and avoid spreading false news.

 A climate of convergence.

 Convergence is everywhere.
 To respond to the demands of continuing market transformation, the once clearly defined lines between industries and media are blurring.
 And companies must now utilize a flexible infrastructure that’s fit for any future.